 Bake the Casserole

-Pour pasta mixture into prepared casserole dish and top with croutons and remaining cheese.
+Pour pasta mixture into prepared casserole dish.
+For best results use an 8" casserole dish.
+Top with croutons and remaining mozzarella.

-Bake until cheese is golden brown, 10-14 minutes.
+Bake in hot oven until cheese is golden brown, 10-14 minutes.